-The Great British Bake Off (or, to our US readers, The Great British Baking Show) has finally returned to our screens, which means talk of soggy bottoms, Hollywood handshakes, nail-biting technical challenges and the coveted Star Baker crown has returned to Good Food HQ.
+The Great British Bake Off (or, to our US readers, The Great British Baking Show) has been back on our screens for a few weeks now, which means talk of soggy bottoms, Hollywood handshakes, nail-biting technical challenges and the coveted Star Baker crown has returned to Good Food HQ.

 Ad